 Note: Preceptor Certification training is offered annually by the Board for nursing home administrators eligible to serve as preceptors in Mississippi.
-Preceptor certification is for a period of two (2) years and is renewable biannually, as long as other criteria are met.
+Preceptor certification is effective July 1st for a period of two (2) years and is renewable biennially, as long as other criteria are met.